The Ultimate FL5 Civic Type R Intercooler Comparison Guide (2025)

 Excerpt Summary

 Upgrading the intercooler on your 2023+ Honda Civic Type R (FL5) is one of the most effective ways to improve consistency, reduce heat soak, and unlock more reliable power.
-This comparison covers every major intercooler option currently available — including PRL, CDM Performance, Cobb, HKS, PWR, and more — with detailed specs, dimensions, materials, and required modifications.
+This comparison covers major intercooler options currently available — including PRL, CDM Performance, Cobb, HKS, PWR, and more — with detailed specs, dimensions, materials, and required modifications.
 Whether you’re running the stock turbo or building a 600+ hp setup, this guide helps you choose based on verified data, not hype.

 🧠 Why Upgrade the FL5 Intercooler?